ksingbeil/design-guide/README.md

 # Design Practice Guide
 In development ---

-Guidance on service design and user experience (UX) design in the B.C.
-Government.
+Guidance on service design and user experience (UX) design in the B.C. government.

 Aligning to the Principles for Digital BC

-Doing design research supports the following digital principles:
+A design-led approach supports the following digital principles:

     Principle 1: Prioritize delivering impact for British Columbians Principle 2: Design with people & embed inclusion